Technology Timeline

 The dot-com bubble saw rapid growth in internet-based companies and investments.
 Silicon Valley experienced a surge in technological innovation and investment.

-• 2000: Long-Term Capital Management blowup and Bursting of the dot-com bubble
+• Long-Term Capital Management blowup and Bursting of the dot-com bubble2000

 The collapse of Long-Term Capital Management led to financial instability.
 The dot-com bubble burst, leading to a sharp decline in stock prices.